yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 Online documentation & example code available at: https://github.com/yasirkula/UnityNativeGallery
 E-mail: yasirkula@gmail.com

 1. ABOUT
 This plugin helps you interact with Gallery/Photos on Android & iOS.

 2. HOW TO
 for Android: set "Write Permission" to "External (SDCard)" in Player Settings for iOS: there are two ways to set up the plugin on iOS:

 a.
 Automated Setup for iOS
-- change the value of PHOTO_LIBRARY_USAGE_DESCRIPTION in Plugins/NativeGallery/Editor/NGPostProcessBuild.cs (optional)
+- (optional) change the value of PHOTO_LIBRARY_USAGE_DESCRIPTION in Plugins/NativeGallery/Editor/NGPostProcessBuild.cs
-- if your minimum Deployment Target (iOS Version) is at least 8.0, set the value of MINIMUM_TARGET_8_OR_ABOVE to true in NGPostProcessBuild.cs
+- (Unity 2017.4 or earlier) if your minimum Deployment Target (iOS Version) is at least 8.0, set the value of MINIMUM_TARGET_8_OR_ABOVE to true in NGPostProcessBuild.cs

 b.
 Manual Setup for iOS
 - set the value of ENABLED to false in NGPostProcessBuild.cs